BryanBashamRIT/hcin620-project/analysis.md

-# CATA: Requirements Analysis
+# CATA: Contextual Inquiry

-This page details the contextual analysis for the CATA project.
+This page details the contextual inquiry for the CATA project.

 ## Interviews